 Data relating to family

 1.7 We may receive personal data from parents or childcare providers relating to the family which is either looking for or receiving childminding services.
 We call this family data.
 Typically this information is extremely limited, and covers only the names and contact details of parents, or the names and ages of children, as may be necessary to administer our services.
 For example, if we provide a billing service to a childcare provider, and that childcare provider wishes to raise an invoice for looking after John and Jane Smith’s children, Jimmy and Janet, then it is possible that we may have a record of Jimmy and Janet’s names to enable clear billing.
+Where the parent or guardian has consented to us doing so, we may receive photos taken during childminding which may feature the children who are being looked after, which may be used for promotional and marketing purposes.
+Those photos constitute personal data relating to the children.
 If you provide us with information relating to your family, then you must do so as their parent or guardian in relation to children, or with their permission in relation to adults (such as your spouse or partner).

 Data relating to suppliers and other commercial partners